Casino de Montréal

 Casino de Montréal Review

 You have to be at least 18 to visit Montréal's government-owned casino, but you don't have to be a gambler.
-You can come for the bilingual cabaret theater or to sip a martini in the Cheval bar or to dine in Nuances, where the prices are almost as spectacular as the views of the city across the river.
+The twenty-four hour a day, fully renovated casino now houses three new bars and four new restaurants, ranging from high-end to deli style.
 You can even come just to look at the architecture—the main building was the French pavilion at Expo '67.
-But if you do want to risk the family fortune, there are more than 3,200 slot machines, a keno lounge, a high-stakes gaming area, and 120 tables for playing blackjack, baccarat, roulette, craps, and various types of poker.
+But if you do want to risk the family fortune, there are more than 3,000 slot machines, a keno lounge, a high-stakes gaming area, and 120 tables for playing blackjack, baccarat, roulette, craps, and various types of poker.

 View deals in Montreal for vacation packages, hotels, airfare, and more from our partners!More